EmilioG1/mr-roboger/README.md

 Test: "Turn value to string and push in place of array"

+Test: "Push correct values into string up to fiv

 take the number input. store values into an array ie - 10 = 1.....9,10 from there, iterate through array to find instances of 3 2 or 1